EricZhengAZ/Lable-Track1EC601/README.md

 Team members: Davide Lucchi, Honghao Zheng, Jiahao Zhao, Yanxing Zhang

-The project is about real-time object recognition, giving the shopping links of the recognized object.

-Develop a useful product that includes auto-detecting objects in videos.
-Examples of such products include:  education, auto-tagging of products with hyper links for advertising.

-Industrial exmaples:

-Label antennas in all video towers captured by Drones and measure their orinetation.

-Detect and track birds in airports

-Detect and characterize cars for searching in databases
+Our Android App is able to recognize objects in real time and it provides a custom link to Amazon.com to buy the currently recognized object.
+The App is based on the Tensorflow example [TF Classify](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android) which uses the Google Inception  model to classify camera frames in real-time, displaying the top results in an overlay on the camera image.
+To improve this model we are training our own dataset where we added more objects.

 # How to use
-To build our project open the folder MVP Android App\tensorflow-master\tensorflow\examples\android with Android studio.
+To build our project open the folder app\android with Android studio.
 All the dependacies should download automatically and the App will be ready to be installed.

 iOS_app is a template to show the basic ideas about training models.